alexmeckes/document-to-podcast/README.md

 <p align="center"><img src="./images/Blueprints-logo.png" width="35%" alt="Project logo"/></p>

-# Document-to-podcast: a Blueprint by Mozilla.ai for generating podcasts from documents using local AI
+# README-to-Podcast: Transform GitHub READMEs into Engaging Audio Explanations 🎙️

+> 🔀 This is a customized fork of [mozilla-ai/document-to-podcast](https://github.com/mozilla-ai/document-to-podcast), specifically adapted to focus on explaining GitHub README files through conversational audio.
+While the original project handles various document types, this version is optimized for making technical documentation more accessible through audio explanations.

-This blueprint demonstrate how you can use open-source models & tools to convert input documents into a podcast featuring two speakers.
+This blueprint demonstrates how to use open-source AI models to convert GitHub README files into engaging podcast-style conversations between a technical expert and a curious developer.
+Perfect for:
-It is designed to work on most local setups or with [GitHub Codespaces](https://github.com/codespaces/new?hide_repo_select=true&ref=main&repo=888426876&skip_quickstart=true&machine=standardLinux32gb), meaning no external API calls or GPU access is required.
-This makes it more accessible and privacy-friendly by keeping everything local.
+- 🎧 Learning about new projects while multitasking
+- 📚 Making technical documentation more accessible
+- 🤝 Helping newcomers understand your project
+- 🌐 Breaking down complex GitHub projects into digestible discussions

 ### 👉 📖 For more detailed guidance on using this project, please visit our [Docs here](https://mozilla-ai.github.io/document-to-podcast/).